-As the progenitors of climate change, we have a moral obligation to do our best to ensure the most species have the best shot at persisting through the end of the century, even if they are unattractive, ‘useless’, or have a particularly unpleasant smell.
-We have a duty to go and look for species that are not attractive, that are difficult to identify, and that occur in inconvenient places, even if it is not particularly cheap to do so, because not looking means risking the loss of millions of years of evolutionary history without ever even knowing.
+As the progenitors of climate change, we have a moral obligation to do our best to ensure that most species have the best shot at persisting through the end of the century, even if they are unattractive, ‘useless’, or have a particularly unpleasant smell.
+We have a duty to go and look for species that are not attractive, that are difficult to identify, and that occur in inconvenient places, even if it is not particularly cheap to do so, because not looking means risking the disappearance of millions of years of evolutionary history without ever even realizing what could be lost.